mtondolo/MuzzBuddy/README.md

 # MuzzBuddy
-MuzzBuddy is a simple web app that diplays names, location and contact details of restaurants in Lusaka that save halaal food (Muslim permissible food and drinks).
+MuzzBuddy is a simple web app that displays names, location and contact details of restaurants in Lusaka that save halaal food (Muslim permissible food and drinks).
 ### Contributions
 Please fork this repository and contribute back using [pull requests](https://github.com/mtondolo/MuzzBuddy/pulls).
 Features can be requested using [issues](https://github.com/mtondolo/MuzzBuddy/issues).